-Immunodominant convalescent antibody-binding linear epitope in studies by Farrera et al and Li et al. This region was not covered in the studies by Zhang et al. This epitope is immediately adjacent to 50 aa heptad repeat 2 (HR2) fusogenic domain, which is essential for fusion of coronavirus and hosT-cell membranes, and is 100% conserved between SARS-CoV-1 and and CoV-2 viruses90.
+Immunodominant convalescent antibody-binding epitope described in linear epitope mapping studies by Farrera et al and Li et al. This region was not covered in the studies by Zhang et al. This epitope is immediately adjacent to 50 aa heptad repeat 2 (HR2) fusogenic domain, which is essential for fusion of coronavirus and host cell membranes, and is 100% conserved between SARS-CoV-1 and and CoV-2 viruses110.